HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

     <item name="textAppearanceOverline">@style/TextAppearance.MaterialComponents.Overline</item>
 ```

-Now we can use the theme as base for our custom Type Styles.
+Now we can use the theme as a base for our custom Type Styles.

 # 6. Creating custom Themes